shxuryaaz/BlackSwan-Credit-system/README.md

 # BlackSwan Credit Terminal

-**CredTech Hackathon 2024 - Team BlackSwan**
+**CredTech Hackathon 2025 - Team BlackSwan**
-*Powered by Deep Root Investments*
+*(not really a team lol its just me)*

-A real-time explainable credit intelligence platform that revolutionizes creditworthiness assessment through AI-powered multi-source data fusion, transparent scoring methodologies, and interactive analytics.
+A real-time explainable credit intelligence platform that analyses creditworthiness assessment through AI-powered multi-source data pipelines, transparent scoring system(no blackbox), and interactive analytics.

-*Because waiting 3 months for a credit rating update is so 2023* 🚀

-## 🎯 Project Overview
+## Project Overview

-BlackSwan Credit Terminal addresses the critical limitations of traditional credit rating agencies by building a comprehensive, real-time credit intelligence system that:
+BlackSwan Credit Terminal addresses the critical limitations of traditional credit rating agencies by building a real-time credit intelligence system that:

 - **Reacts faster than traditional ratings** through continuous data ingestion
 - **Provides transparent explanations** without black-box methodologies
 - **Integrates multiple data sources** including structured financial data and unstructured news events
 - **Delivers actionable insights** through an intuitive analyst dashboard

 Traditional credit ratings are updated infrequently, based on opaque methodologies, and often lag behind real-world events.
-Our platform transforms this by leveraging high-frequency, heterogeneous public data to create dynamic creditworthiness assessments that investors and regulators can trust because they understand the reasoning behind each score.
+This platform transforms this by leveraging high-frequency, heterogeneous public data to create dynamic creditworthiness assessments that investors and regulators can trust because they understand the reasoning behind each score.

-*No more "trust us, we're the experts" - now you can actually see why we think what we think!* 🔍
+*No more "trust us, we're the experts" now you can actually see why we think what we think* 🔍

 ## 🏗️ System Architecture